Modelling of a cyclist's power for time trials on a velodrome: Conservative forces

 \subsection{Kinetic energy}

-To discuss the effects of mechanical energy, let us consider a bicycle-cyclist system whose centre-of-mass, at a given instant, moves with speed~$V_1$ along the black line whose curvature is $R_1$\,.
-Neglecting the kinetic energy of the rotating wheels, we consider the kinetic energy of the system due to the translational motion of the centre of mass,
+To discuss the effects of mechanical energy, let us consider a bicycle-cyclist system whose centre-of-mass, at a given instant, moves with speed~$V$.
+Neglecting the kinetic energy of the rotating wheels, we consider the kinetic energy of the system due to the translational motion of its centre of mass,

 A bicycle-cyclist system is not purely mechanical; in addition to kinetic and potential energy, the system possesses internal energy in the form of the cyclist's chemical energy.
 When the cyclist speeds up, internal energy is converted into kinetic.
 However, the converse is not true: when the cyclist slows down, kinetic energy is not converted into internal.
 Thus, to determine the work the cyclist does to change kinetic energy, we should consider only the increases.
 If the centre-of-mass speed increases monotonically from $V_1$ to $V_2$\,, the work done is the increase in kinetic energy,